We’re excited to share our top picks for March Break fun in Toronto!

 Tip: right next door is Toronto’s Ripley’s Aquarium and when you book the two together you save!
 We didn’t visit Ripley’s on this adventure as 2 kids had recently been with their school and we’d also visited the one in Myrtle Beach just months before.

-Our gang is still talking about the virtual coolness factor of TIFF’s digiPlaySpace – on now until April 22nd.
+Our gang is still talking about the virtual coolness factor of TIFF’s digiPlaySpace.
 Introduce kids 4+ to tech, or indulge the minds of the already digitally curious of your bunch.
 Our kids that attended are age 4, 7 & 9 and all found more than a few things to love about this space.
 We jumped, clicked, swiped and danced our way through this interactive space where virtual and reality blend into one neat experience.

-The kids also attended the advanced screenings of the TIFF Kids International film fest, showcasing the best in Canadian & International cinema, and opening to the public just in time for the break March 9 – 18th, 2018.
+The kids also attended the advanced screenings of the TIFF Kids International film fest, showcasing the best in Canadian & International cinema, and opening to the public just in time for March Break.
 Their favourite flick was “The Highway Rat” – based on the book of the same character they already love.

 Seriously, add a pit stop to TIFF’s Bell Lightbox to your March Break must-dos!